JetBrains/teamcity-documentation/topics/build-approval.md

 If a user matches several rules (e.g. a user is a part of multiple groups referenced in the rule), the approval from that user will count towards each rule.
-In the example above, if the `teamlead` user is a member of the `QA` group, then, when a build is approved by `teamlead`, only one more approval from the `QA` group is needed for the build to start.
+In the example above, if the `teamlead` user is a member of the `QA` group, then, when a build is approved by `projectadmin` and `teamlead`, only one more approval from the `QA` group is needed for the build to start.

 </td>
 </tr><tr>